The Definition of Air Dominance

 Sustainment work for the F-22 includes:

-• Reliability and Maintainability Maturation Program (RAMMP): In RAMMP, our team inspects data from the field of operations and engineering solutions to increase aircraft availability for combat.
+- Reliability, Availability and Maintainability Program (RAMP): In the RAMP, our team inspects data from the field of operations and engineering solutions to increase aircraft availability for combat.

 Aircraft Specifications